 Hip Dysplasia

 Hip dysplasia is a common developmental condition characterized by an abnormal hip joint formation.
 It primarily affects large and giant breed dogs.
-It can lead to pain, lameness, and mobility issues. genetic factors and environmental factors like rapid and excessive weight gain influence hip dysplasia.
+It can lead to pain, lameness, and mobility issues. genetic factors and environmental factors like rapid growth and excessive weight gain influence hip dysplasia.
 Treatment may involve medication, physical therapy, weight management, and, in severe cases, surgical intervention.

 Patellar Luxation